Rettend/eemoji/README.md

       'deps': '📦'
     },
     feat: '✨',
+    bounty: '💎,💲,💸,💰'
   }
 })
 ```

+You can specify multiple emojis by separating them with commas and a **random** one will be chosen.

 Either using conventional commit scopes or just including the subtype in the commit message will work.